trash-ghillie/kev-data/README.md

 # Welcome to kev-data

+PLEASE NOTE THIS IS A FORKED COPY FOR REDUNDANT ACCESS TO A DB THAT LOST ITS FUNDING.
+Some schedules and such only apply to the original such as new commit schedules.

 This repository is home to the data files that make up the Known Exploited Vulnerabilities (KEV) catalog.
 The data is originally sourced from https://www.cisa.gov/known-exploited-vulnerabilities-catalog, which is short linked at https://cisa.gov/kev.

 ## File formats